gbouras13/plassembler/docs/multiple_chromosome.md

 The following example shows how Plassembler can be used for assembling small plasmids in a bacterial isolate with multiple chromosomes (or chromosome sized replicons).

 We will assemble _Vibrio ampbellii DS40M4_ from Bioproject PRJNA479421, which is a _Vibrio_ that has 2 chromosomes.
 You can read more about this bacterium in the [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6346181/).
-The authors hybrid sequenced this bacterium with ONT long and illumina short reads.
+The authors hybrid sequenced this with ONT long and illumina short reads.

 #### vibrio

 Firstly, I downloaded the fastqs from the SRA using the fantastic [fastq-ql](https://github.com/rpetit3/fastq-dl) program (after installation with mamba).